ArneBinder/pie-datasets/dataset_builders/pie/cdcp/README.md

 The distance is measured from the first token of the first argumentative unit to the last token of the last unit, a.k.a. outer distance.

 We collect the following statistics: number of documents in the split (*no. doc*), no. of relations (*len*), mean of token distance (*mean*), standard deviation of the distance (*std*), minimum outer distance (*min*), and maximum outer distance (*max*).
-We also present histograms in the collasible, showing the distribution of these relation distances (x-axis; and unit-counts in y-axis), accordingly.
+We also present histograms in the collapsible, showing the distribution of these relation distances (x-axis; and unit-counts in y-axis), accordingly.

 <details>
 <summary>Command</summary>